Hopp til hovedinnhold

 Summary

 Acupuncture during pregnancy has good evidence for morning sickness and pelvic girdle pain, and moderate evidence for low back pain.
 It is generally safe when performed by a trained practitioner with experience in pregnancy care.
-If you're considering it, talk to your midwife first, they can help you weigh the options for your specific situation.
+If you're considering it, talk to your maternity care clinician first so you can weigh the options for your specific situation.

 Sources